jllnetto/RoomBookingAPI/README.md

 # RoomBookingAPI
 # Project Summary
 This project was proposed as an job interview test.

-This Solution was created using the best pratices known by me, It aims to be a very develloper friendly Solution with easy maintenancen and a easy expantion capacity.
+This Solution was created using the best pratices known by me.
+It aims to be a very developer friendly solution with easy maintenance and a easy expantion capacity.

-I also create it to be of easy integration with user friendly menssagery to express erros in funcionality.
+I also create it to be of easy integration with user friendly notifications to inform erros in functionality.

 ## ✔️ Techniques and Technologies used